MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

-\textbf{Style Consistency of Multimodal Guidance.} For a text-image pair, we add the image to the pre-defined set of styles and train MM-NeRF with this set.
+To verify the effectiveness of the cross-modal feature correction module, we conduct a comparative experiment on forward-facing scenes \cite{mildenhall2021nerf}.
+For a specific text-image pair, we add the image to the pre-defined set of styles and train MM-NeRF with this set.
 We verify whether the text and the image can be recognized as the same style.
 IL is not performed in this experiment, and only similarity measurement is performed.
-Figure \ref{fig:multimodal_consistency} reports the results that MM-NeRF with the cross-modal feature correction module can effectively recognize the image and the text as the same style, while MM-NeRF without it mistakenly matches the text to a wrong image.
+Figure \ref{fig:semantic_consistency} reports the results that MM-NeRF with the cross-modal feature correction module can effectively recognize the image and the text as the same style, while MM-NeRF without it mistakenly matches the text to a wrong image.